Tight exit polls in Germany point to long battle over forging post-Merkel government

 “All I can say today is: You don’t become chancellor by being loudest, but by having good results, by speaking to your colleagues and by finding good solutions,” she said.

-The exit polls point to two possible coalition options — nicknamed for various color combinations — that are politically palatable to Laschet or Scholz.
+The exit polls pointed to two coalition options — nicknamed for various color combinations — that are politically palatable to Laschet or Scholz.

 One is the “traffic light” coalition between the Social Democrats (red), the Greens and the business-friendly Free Democrats (yellow).
 The other is the “Jamaica” alliance named after the Caribbean country’s flag: led by the Christian Democrats (black) and including the Greens and the Free Democrats.